Whelping Bitch: How To Tell If Your Dog Is About To Give Birth To Puppies

 Brachycephalic breeds, i.e. those with large, round heads such as Bulldogs and Pekingese, tend to have more difficult deliveries and sometimes will produce one or two relatively quickly and then rest for a while before labour starts again.

-Bitches that are fit and healthy give birth faster than bitches who are overweight and unfit.
+Bitches that are fit and healthy give birth faster than bitches that are overweight and unfit.

 The larger the litter…the longer the process.

-Remember if there is no sign of active labour for longer than 2 hours between pups, please contact us or your vet.
+Remember if there is no sign of active labour for longer than 2 hours between pups, please contact a vet.